manuel-192/m-m/PKGBUILDs/arch-cl/README.md

-# arch-cl
+# arch-changelog
-Show changelogs of Arch packages (not AUR though).
+Show changelogs of Arch packages (not AUR though).<br>
+Note that only a very small number of Arch packages are supported currently.
 ## Help
-- Usage: arch-cl "package-name"
+- Usage: arch-changelog "package-name"
-- Use your favorite browser, for example: <b>export BROWSER_ARCH_CL=falkon</b> in your ~/.bashrc